Simon Tam: Career

-The Slants and the Supreme Court case, Matal v.
-Tam
+The Slants

-In 2006, Tam formed the Slants.
-He says the band's name was chosen "as a way of seizing control of a racial slur, turning it on its head and draining its venom.
+In 2004, Tam began to recruit musicians for an all-Asian American rock band.
+He was inspired by the positive presentation of ethnically Asian actors in film Kill Bill and wanted to see more in popular American music.
+This band eventually became the Slants.
+Tam says the band's name was chosen "as a way of seizing control of a racial slur, turning it on its head and draining its venom.
 It was also a respectful nod to Asian-Americans who had been using the epithet for decades.".